How Many Coronavirus Cases Are Happening In Schools? This Tracker Keeps Count

 "I started feeling sort of shocked by what I was seeing and how many cases were already popping up in opening schools," she says.
 "That's when I decided that I should share it with some personal colleagues in Kansas and my district board of education.
 And their reactions are what really prompted me to share it on a wider scale with other teachers in the country."

 According to the data she has collected, as of Aug.
 23, Florida schools have seen the most cases, followed by Texas and Georgia.
-(The NEA is in the process of moving Morris' data to its tracker and is still a work in progress.)
+(The NEA is in the process of moving Morris' data to its tracker.)

 Teachers began sharing Morris' database online.
 Soon, Morris started receiving submissions from viewers of the spreadsheet about cases she had missed.
 But she had to find a way to verify them: "I initially started with only putting information in that had to link with a local news article and the local news article was reporting from the quotes from the superintendent stating these certain things or similar things."